Eschatologue/CM_wiki/docs/class/rogue/index.md

 If the target is Large or smaller, it must succeed on a Dexterity saving throw or have the Prone condition.

 ***Withdraw (Cost: 1d6)***
-Immediately after the attack, you move up to half your Speed without provoking Opportunity Attacks.
+Immediately after the attack, you move up to half your **:rsc-spd: Speed**{ .rsc } without provoking Opportunity Attacks.

 ### Level 5: Uncanny Dodge